-R yields the particular claim that there must be more reality in the idea of God than there is in the idea of a person.

-In fact, there is so much reality in the idea of God that we can not have constructed it ourselves.
+From R, Descartes concludes that there is more reality in the idea of God than in the idea of a person.
+There is so much reality in the idea of God that we can not have constructed it ourselves.

 The idea of God contains the ideas of all perfections.